Brad Marchand: Boston Bruins (2009–2025)

-During the first home game of the Bruins' season, Marchand scored a goal on a penalty shot that he was awarded after Dallas Stars defenseman Ryan Suter was called for holding on an attempted Marchand breakaway.
-Marchand became the third player in NHL history to score the first goal of a team's season on a penalty shot, following Mats Sundin in 2006 and Chris Kelly in 2013.
-On November 29, Marchand received the seventh suspension of his NHL career when he was penalized for three games after slew-footing Oliver Ekman-Larsson of the Canucks.
+During the first home game of the Bruins' 2021–22 season on October 16, 2021, Marchand scored a goal on a penalty shot that he was awarded after Dallas Stars defenceman Ryan Suter was called for holding on an attempted Marchand breakaway.
+Marchand became the third player in NHL history to score the first goal of a team's season on a penalty shot, following Mats Sundin of the Toronto Maple Leafs in October 2006 and former Bruin teammate Chris Kelly for the Bruins in October 2013, respectively.
+On November 29, Marchand received the seventh suspension of his NHL career when he was penalized for three games after slew-footing Oliver Ekman-Larsson of the Vancouver Canucks.
 Marchand was not penalized during the game, and Ekman-Larsson was not injured.
 On December 14, Marchand and Craig Smith were placed into COVID-19 protocols.
 Four days later and amidst a larger team outbreak, the Boston Bruins' season was suspended through the annual Christmas break.
-Marchand was suspended for the second time that season and eighth time in his career on February 9, when he received a six-game ban for roughing and high-sticking goaltender Tristan Jarry of the Penguins.
+Marchand was suspended for the second time that season and eighth time in his career on February 9, 2022, when he received a six-game ban for roughing and high-sticking goaltender Tristan Jarry of the Pittsburgh Penguins.
 In the final minute of the game, which the Bruins lost 4–2, Jarry made a comment to Marchand, who responded by punching the goaltender in the head and hitting him with his stick, earning Marchand a match penalty, which are handed out when the officials deem an "intent to injure".
-In a press conference on February 11, 2022, Marchand said that he believed his actions were "stupid" but were not "suspension-worthy", and said he was considering appealing the suspension.
+In a press conference on February 11, Marchand said that he believed his actions were "stupid" but were not "suspension-worthy", and said he was considering appealing the suspension.